The User Interface Extensibility Framework

 Versions

 There are two versions of the User Interface Extensibility Framework.
-Version 1 is compatible with M-Files Desktop and - with some restrictions - M-Files Classic Web.
-Version 2 is compatible with M-Files Web.
+Version 1 is compatible with M-Files Classic Desktop and - with some restrictions - M-Files Classic Web.
+Version 2 is compatible with M-Files Web and the new M-Files Desktop clients.
 Whilst the core concepts are transferrable between the two versions, the development practices and API models vary significantly.

 Version 2

-- The API model uses the gRPC structures and methods, replacing the older COM API structures.
-The gRPC API structures are often more verbose, but there is some wider functionality available.
+- The API model uses a different object model and API methods, replacing the older COM API structures.
+The newer structures are often more verbose.

 - The API methods, and many methods within the UIX object model (e.g. ShellFrame), now return Promises and are designed to be used in an asynchronous manner.